openbmc/openbmc/poky/documentation/dev-manual/layers.rst

 -  *Structure Your Layers:* Proper use of overrides within append files and placement of machine-specific files within your layer can ensure that a build is not using the wrong Metadata and negatively impacting a build for a different machine.
-Following are some examples:
+Here are some examples:

    -  *Modify Variables to Support a Different Machine:* Suppose you have a layer named ``meta-one`` that adds support for building